-When it comes to managing the dynamics of the people in your team, near enough is not good enough.
+When it comes to leading managing the dynamics of the people in your team and breaking down cultural silos, near enough is not good enough.
 When people talk about a business being ‘siloed’ – what they are actually referring to is a business that has created so many people ‘work arounds’ or people ‘avoidances’, that entire business units no longer function effectively.
 This can stem from something as simple as two Department Heads not liking each other and deciding not to talk.
 Little ‘work arounds and avoidances – not debating a point you disagree with, avoiding a team member, following an outdated process – all start to add up over time.
 These people inefficiencies cost businesses millions of dollars in wasted time, effort and frustration, but they are hardly talked about.

-There are 6 simple reasons how cultural silo’s are created:
+There are 6 simple ways in which cultural silo’s are created by Leaders:

 1. People Processes Treated Differently To Business Processes

 If a business process is inefficient, businesses utilise principles such as six-sigma or lean to ensure that it is rectified.
 If the finances of the business are inefficient, a formal review may take place to ensure money isn’t wasted.
 If safety processes are inadequate, a 5-S process may take place.
 People inefficiency is treated differently – it is often ignored, done badly, worked around.

 People behaviours that impact performance can be ignored for many reasons: